HuntsmanCancerInstitute/MultiRepMacsChIPSeq/docs/Examples.md

 There are sample Bam files in the `data` subdirectory.
-These are heavily sub-sampled and used here only as working files to test that the pipeline is installed correctly and works as expected, i.e. DO NOT expect to interpret the results.
-Each script should take about 1-3 minutes to complete.
+These are heavily sub-sampled and used here only as working files to test that the pipeline is installed correctly and works as expected, i.e. _DO NOT expect to interpret the results_.
+Each example should take about 1-3 minutes to complete.

 **NOTE**: The shell scripts included here will not run until the project is built